AustinCodingAcademy/advanced-syllabus/ReadMe.md

-Don't for or clone this repo.
+Don't fork or clone this repo.
 It is a dynamic online resource to be updated by me.
 If you want to know what we are doing each day this is how you will know.
 Bookmark the url.

 | ||||